isabella232/document-services.en/help/usecases/searching.md

 ## Creating a PDF

-Document Services provides support for the creation of PDFs from Microsoft Office documents (Word, Excel, and PowerPoint) and other [supported file formats](https://opensource.adobe.com/pdftools-java-sdk-samples/apidocs/latest/com/adobe/platform/operation/pdfops/CreatePDFOperation.SupportedSourceFormat.html) like .txt, .rtf, .bmp, .jpg, .gif, .tiff, and .png.
+Document Services supports the creation of PDFs from Microsoft Office documents (Word, Excel, and PowerPoint) and other [supported file formats](https://opensource.adobe.com/pdftools-java-sdk-samples/apidocs/latest/com/adobe/platform/operation/pdfops/CreatePDFOperation.SupportedSourceFormat.html) like .txt, .rtf, .bmp, .jpg, .gif, .tiff, and .png.

 To create PDF documents from the supported file formats, use this form to upload the documents.
 You can access the HTML and CSS files for the form on [GitHub](https://github.com/agavitalis/AdobeDocumentServicesAPIs.git).

 ![Screenshot of the web form](assets/searching_2.png)

 Now, add the following code snippets to the controllers/createPDFController.js file.
-This retrieves the document and transforms it into a PDF.
+This code retrieves the document and transforms it into a PDF.

 The original files and the transformed file are saved in a folder inside your application.